ices-eg/SmartDots/README.md

 SmartDots is the otolith reading software developed by ILVO that ICES is collaborating on

 ## Getting started
-There are to ways to get started with SmartDots:
+There are two ways to get started with SmartDots:

 #### 1) Installer
 This is the recommended way to use SmartDots.